 The llamas’s names are Hector, Raul, and Fernando and they’re here to be sold because the pan flute player hates their “crafty” ways.
 They’re also hypnotized by his pan flute playing drawing comparisons to them being sedated for transport.

-So, these trouble-making llamas are up for sale and no one wants them except for Shaun who likes their style, but why an auction?
+So, these trouble-making llamas are up for sale and no one wants them except for Shaun who likes their style, but why they being sold auction?

-Anyway, Farmer, the farmer, and Bitzer, the dog, are tricked by Shaun into buying these immigra—, I mean llamas, and they bring them back to Mossy Bottom Farm where they start to wreak havoc with their wild llama ways.
+Anyway, Farmer, the farmer, and Bitzer, the dog, are tricked by Shaun into buying these slav— I mean immigra—, I mean llamas, and they bring them back to Mossy Bottom Farm where they start to wreak havoc with their wild llama ways.

 The llamas also ruin the civilized time the sheep are having in their pool, which prompts further hatred toward the these immigra—, I mean llamas and draws comparison to historic racism at pools.